Renormalization of mixing angles: Renormalization schemes for mixing matrices

 where we can use the field renormalization constants of either $(G_0,\Ha)^{\rT}$ or $(G^\pm,H^\pm)^\rT$ in the complete on-shell scheme.
 Note that \refeq{eq:Z12fjts} results from \refeq{eq:zij_onshell} and the Ward identity \refeq{eq:wi_chiHa_fjts} valid in the \FJTS\ scheme.

-Equations \refeq{eq:debeta_BFM_2HDM}, \refeq{eq:delta_be_2hdm_1}, or \refeq{eq:delta_be_2hdm_2} provide all the same divergent parts for $\de\be$, but differ in the finite parts.
+Equations \refeq{eq:debeta_BFM_2HDM}, \refeq{eq:debeta_BFM_2HDM_new}, \refeq{eq:delta_be_2hdm_1}, or \refeq{eq:delta_be_2hdm_2} provide all the same divergent parts for $\de\be$, but differ in the finite parts.
 Moreover, all conditions are gauge dependent, since the on-shell field renormalization constants are gauge dependent.
 Specific renormalization schemes can be fixed upon choosing a specific gauge, such as the 't~Hooft--Feynman gauge (within the BFM) and a specific equation.

 For the gauge dependence of the renormalization schemes based on the BFM the same remarks as in \refse{se:rigid_symmetry1} apply.